STMicroelectronics/trusted-firmware-m/docs/platform/stm/stm32mp257f_ev1/readme.rst

          [INF] DUMMY_PROVISIONING is not suitable for production!
          [INF] This device is NOT SECURE

-   .. group-tab:: m33tdcid
+   .. group-tab:: M33-TD flavor

       * To start in m33tdcid, The :ref:`m33tdcid_flash_layout` must be loaded in external nor and the boot pin must be set to nor.

       * To debug, add this flag ``-DDEBUG_AUTHENTICATION=FULL`` at build command line.
 With this flag, BL2 opens debug port and waits a debugger connection.

-      * The Secure and Non Secure log are mixed on uart5 of soc.
+      * The Secure and Non Secure log are mixed on uart5 of stm32mp257f_ev1 board.
         You could setup a terminal with options 115200,8N1, no HW flow control.

       .. code::